MANDYTSANG007/E-Commerce-ORM/README.md

 ## Getting Started

 This application requires Node.js, Express.js, and Sequelize.
 Download the files and install dependencies.
 On terminal, run "mysql -u root -p".
-To seed data to your database, run npm run seed.
+To seed data to your database, use npm run seed.

 ## Built With